rdroro/tulipe-personal-todolist/README.md

 You can also add sub-task (only one depth for the moment)

-Responsive design for mobile devices with minimal width screen: 370px.
+Mobile devices are supported with minimal width screen: 370px.

 ## Requirements